davidbkemp/KeyboardCombinerArduinoSketch/Instructions.md

 ![Micro B USB Cable](http://davidbkemp.github.io/KeyboardCombinerArduinoSketch/Cable.JPG)

-Make sure you purchase a Leonardo model Arduino.
-Currently, only the Leonardo, the Due, and the Micro can act as USB clients.
-The Due is bigger and more expensive than the Leonardo, and the makers of the USB shield do not guarantee that the shield will work with the Due without some fiddly modifications.
-The Micro is smaller, and I have no idea if it will work with any of the Circuits At Home USB shields.

-So I highly recommend that you buy the Leonardo.

 Two more warnings.
 Unless you actually enjoy soldering stuff:

-- make sure that you purchase the Arduino Leonardo with "headers"
+- make sure that you purchase the Arduino with "headers"
 - and make sure you purchase a fully assembled USB Host shield

 The fully assembled USB Host Shield has metal pins that plug straight into the "headers" of the Arduino.
 It is fairly obvious which way around the shield needs to be oriented relative to the Arduino.
 You should find that they plug together quite snugly to the point where none of the pins are exposed.
 Take care not to bend the pins, especially if/when you ever pull them apart again.